top of page

 Relationship Assessment

-Upon completion of the couple and individual sessions and filling out the online questionnaire, the couple and clinician meet for 45 to 90-minutes to discuss feedback.
+Upon completion of the couple and individual sessions and filling out the online questionnaires, the couple and clinician meet for 60-minutes to discuss feedback.
 Feedback explores each part of the Sound Relationship House and outlines current strengths and challenges.
-Discussion also addresses if intervention has been shown to be helpful for couples with similar concerns and dynamics, or not.
+Discussion also incorporates personality contributions into relationship functioning.
+It also addresses if intervention has been shown to be helpful for couples with similar concerns and dynamics, or not.
+If Gottman method therapy has not demonstrated efficacy, other recommendations are made.
+Sometimes certain aspects are able to be treated in couples therapy and other parts are not.
+These are outlined and addressed separately.

-If one or both members of the couple decide they do not want to go forward with intervention, a discussion of possible next steps takes place.
-If the clinician determines intervention is not likely to be helpful at this time, that is discussed with the couple and recommendations are given to them.
+If one or both members of the couple decide they do not want to go forward with intervention, a discussion of possible alternatives takes place.
+If the clinician determines intervention is not likely to be helpful at this time, that is discussed with the couple and recommendations are given to them for other care.

 Fees are calculated based on the level of education and experience of the provider.
 Please contact us for more information.